XixuHu/Xixu-academic/content/authors/admin/_index.md

   url: https://www.sdsc.cityu.edu.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include domain adaptation, reinforcement learning and online learning.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Domain adaptation
-- Computational Linguistics
+- Causal Inference
-- Information Retrieval
+- Data Visualization

 # Education to show in About widget
 education: